CONTENTS: Engagement | Community Opinion | Forums

 Voice of OC is at the front and center of election debates and forums all across Orange County throughout the year and particularly each election season.
 Voice of OC Publisher Norberto Santana, Jr. has moderated candidate debates for open positions from Orange County District Attorney to Irvine City Council candidates to Santa Ana Unified School District elected board seats.

 We believe so strongly in getting the public engaged that we offer educational outreach to community groups and gatherings of citizens.
-These programs inform on a host of topics including: how local government works, the process for seeking public documents, the law around open government meetings, how news media works and how to express ideas in editorials.
+These programs inform on a host of topics including: how local government works, the process for seeking public documents, the law around open government meetings, how news media works and how to express ideas in community opinion pieces.

 Our reporters and editors routinely speak, answer questions and present on panels to offer advice and guidance to developing young journalists and talented professionals at colleges across Orange County and at conferences across the nation.
 In addition, Voice of OC staff teach part-time in Chapman University’s journalism program and offer internship opportunities.